Are you looking for GOAT baseball card investments? Look no further than the best Mike Trout cards.

 6. 2011 Playoff Prime Cuts Mike Trout RC #37 #/99 (eBay)

-An option with just 99 copies, the 2011 Playoff Prime Cuts is an understated card that also happens to be the rarest Mike Trout RC overall.
+An option with just 99 copies, the 2011 Playoff Prime Cuts is an understated card.
+It also happens to be the rarest Mike Trout RC overall.

 It’s fair to say that the overall design leaves something to be desired, but there’s no doubting its importance for the hobby.
 It’s also tough to locate in pristine condition due to the finish and the full-bleed design.